-Branch, commit, merge, and resolve conflicts – more tasks that slow you down.
-The whole point of Continuous Delivery is to deliver and deploy independent software components fast and frequently using dev teams that work in parallel.
+Branch, commit, merge,resolve conflicts – all tasks that slow you down.
+The whole point of CD is to deliver and deploy independent software components fast and frequently using dev teams that work in parallel.

-If a build, test or deployment pipeline fails you should stop, understand what happened, fix it, and learn from it.
-This is what happens in production, so why not do it during development and test?
-Committing to Trunk/Master will drive the right team behavior and urgency required for Continuous Delivery.
+If a build, test, or deployment pipeline fails, you should stop, understand what happened, fix it, and learn from it.
+This is what happens in production, so why not during development and testing?
+Committing to Trunk will drive the right team behavior and urgency required for CD.

 3. Fixing Builds/Deployments takes 30+ mins

-I used to be skeptical of this myself, but it actually works.
-I’ve reported bugs several times at Harness over the past year and they’ve literally been fixed in minutes.
-Once, I reported a bug in our demo environment at 8.45am, and one engineer fixed the bug minutes later on her Caltrain journey into work.
+We practice rapid rollbacks at Harness today.
+Bugs discovered by Harness are been fixed in minutes, not hours.
+Once, a bug was reported at 8:45am, and one engineer fixed the bug minutes later on her Caltrain journey to work.
 Shortly afterward, another developer pushed the fix while riding BART using his smartphone.
-What’s really scary is that I didn’t just make this story up… this actually happened.

 Feedback loops for deployment pipelines (and stages) need to happen in minutes, not hours.
 This may require more test/tool/feedback automation so you can eliminate manual tasks and approvals throughout your deployment pipelines.
 For example, if one pipeline stage succeeds, it should automatically move on to the next until a stage fails.

 If 95% or your deployments succeed in dev/QA/staging, something is very wrong.
 Your deployment pipelines either lack basic test coverage or they lack integration with your existing toolsets.
-If you've already invested $$$ in tools, why aren't you integrating and leveraging them to gain insight into your pipelines?
+If you've already invested significant money in tools, why aren't you integrating and leveraging them to gain insight into your pipelines?

-For example, many of our customers leverage APM (AppDynamics, New Relic, Dynatrace, …) and Log Analytics (Splunk, ELK, Sumo Logic, …) to help identify performance or quality regression in deployments.
-We call this Continuous Verification at Harness.
+For example, many of our customers leverage APM (AppDynamics, New Relic, Dynatrace, etc.) and log analytics (Splunk, ELK, Sumo Logic, etc.) to help identify performance or quality regression in deployments.
+We call this continuous verification at Harness.

-6. It Takes a Village to Deploy & Debug Deployments
+6. It Takes a Village to Deploy and Debug

 It's entirely possible you've automated your deployment process.
-By automated I mean you've stitched together tens of deployment scripts written by 20 different people, who at some stage, tweaked and refactored a few hundred lines here and there.
+By automated, I mean you've stitched together deployment scripts written by 20 different people, who, at some stage, tweaked and refactored a few hundred lines here and there.

 Next time you deploy, count the number of people involved and multiply that number by how long the deployment process lasts.
-Village deployments are expensive.
+Village deployments are expensive and time consuming.